Hydroxychloroquine & chloroquine

 - See your doctor if you develop any of the following visual symptoms: light flashes and streaks, decreased field of vision, night blindness or problems focusing.

-- Check your vision each month with an Amsler grid (please note this is only a rough guide to detect visual field defects).
+- Check your vision with an Amsler grid (please note this is only a rough guide to detect visual field defects).

 - Consult an ophthalmologist if you have visual symptoms, if you have been prescribed chloroquine, or after you have taken hydroxychloroquine for five years continuously (or an equivalent time for intermittent courses).